-1 A student enrolled in ESE must meet the district performance levels unless 2 their IEP includes documentation that the student is unable to meet the levels 3 of performance, such as: 4 the student's demonstrated cognitive ability and behavior prevent 5 the student from completing required classwork and achieving the 6 Sunshine State Standards even with appropriate and allowable 7 classwork accommodations, 8 the student is unable to apply or use academic skills at a minimal 9 competency level in the home or community.
-10 11 A student enrolled in the ESE program(s) is considered to have met promotion 12 requirements when they have achieved the appropriate instructional goals of 13 the curriculum specified on their IEP.
-The primary responsibility for 14 determining each student's level of performance is that of the special program 15 teacher and the general education teacher.
-16 17 Below are some of the factors that the IEP team may consider: 18 previous retention history, 19 current goals and objectives on the student's IEP, 20 social/emotional behavior, 21 • attendance, 22 placement and a possible change in the current placement, 23 • grades, 24 current modifications/accommodations/services.
-25 26 Students who do not meet promotion requirements may be administratively placed in the 27 next grade level by the principal.
-When a retained student is being considered for 28 administrative placementpromotion after the school year begins and which involves 29 attendance at another school (for example, from elementary to middle school) such 30 placement promotion shall be made only at the beginning of the school year, .
-Exceptions to 31 this rule may be made if the sending and receiving principals agree that an administrative 32 placementa promotion during the school year is in the best interest of the student and when is 33 approved by the Superintendent.
-Amended 07-15-03 34 Detention of executional students shall be limited to any year in the elementary school grades 35 Retention of exceptional students shall be limited to one year in the elementary school grades 36 unless otherwise determined by an Individual Education Planning (IEP) team.
-Amended 37 7/21/98 38 т Demodiction Dragnoma (1107 15 02 39 I. Remediation Programs Amended 07-15-03 40 41 1.
-Program Description 42 Remediation must be based on the results of diagnostic assessment(s) and it must be 43 systematically embedded in the total educational program for the student.
-The daily 44 instruction for the student will be modified based on both the diagnosis and the 45 contents of the AIP or other educational plan(s) (e.g., IEP, LEP Plan).
-Remediation 46 must include an instructional program that is not identical to that provided during the 47 previous school year.
+A student enrolled in ESE must meet the district performance levels unless 1 their IEP includes documentation that the student is unable to meet the levels 2 of performance, such as: 3 the student's demonstrated cognitive ability and behavior prevent 4 5 the student from completing required classwork and achieving the Sunshine State Standards even with appropriate and allowable 6 classwork accommodations.
+7 the student is unable to apply or use academic skills at a minimal 8 9 competency level in the home or community.
+10 A student enrolled in the ESE program(s) is considered to have met promotion 11 requirements when they have achieved the appropriate instructional goals of 12 the curriculum specified on their IEP.
+The primary responsibility for 13 determining each student's level of performance is that of the special program 14 teacher and the general education teacher.
+15 16 Below are some of the factors that the IEP team may consider: 17 previous retention history, 18 current goals and objectives on the student's IEP, 19 social/emotional behavior.
+20 21 attendance. placement and a possible change in the current placement, 22 23 current modifications/accommodations/services.
+24 25

+Students who do not meet promotion requirements may be administratively placed in the next grade level by the principal.
+When a retained student is being considered for administrative placementpromotion after the school year begins and which involves attendance at another school (for example, from elementary to middle school) such placement promotion shall be made only at the beginning of the school year, .
+Exceptions to this rule may be made if the sending and receiving principals agree that an administrative placementa promotion during the school year is in the best interest of the student and when is approved by the Superintendent.
+Amended 07-15-03

+Retention of exceptional students shall be limited to one year in the elementary school grades unless otherwise determined by an Individual Education Planning (IEP) team.
+Amended 7/21/98

+I. Remediation Programs Amended 07-15-03